Hodson-Thomas/Fsh--MELP/README.md

-# F--MELP
+# F#-MELP : Mathematical Expression Lexer &amp; Plotter

-F#-MELP : Mathematical Expression Lexer &amp; Plotter
+I have programmed this small console application in